-- 5. Transfer the dough balls to the sheet pan, mist the dough generously with spray oil and slip the pan into a clean plastic bag.
+- Lay the dough balls on the sheet pan, mist the dough generously with spray oil and slip the pan into a clean plastic bag.
 Put the pan into the refrigerator overnight to rest the dough.
 It will keep there for up to 3 days.
 (See Note)

-- 11. Continue grilling for 2 to 3 more minutes, until the crust is cooked through (this may happen before the cheese melts completely—but that’s okay).
+- Continue grilling for 2 to 3 more minutes, until the pizza crust is cooked through (this may happen before the cheese melts completely—but that's okay).

-- 12. Bring the pizza tray close to the gril and slide the pizza on it.
-Transfer to a large cutting board.
-Use a pizza wheel to cut it into 6 pieces, and then transfer the slices to a large plate while you start working on the next pizza.
+- Bring the pizza tray close to the grill and slide the pizza on it.
+Slide it onto a large cutting board.
+Use a pizza wheel to cut it into 6 pieces, and then arrange the slices on a large plate while you start working on the next pizza.

 Dad’s Awesome Grilling BookBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.